Authorised Neutral Athletes: Russian invasion of Ukraine

 In response to the invasion, many sports' governing bodies immediately banned Russians and Belarusians from competing altogether, including in athletics whose Russians were already competing as authorised neutrals.

 In tennis, the International Tennis Federation allowed Russians and Belarusians to continue playing as individuals without any national representation, but did not implement any designated group or category name.

-In motorsport, the Federation Internationale d'Automobile, a recognised International Sports Federation by the IOC, followed the recommendation to allow drivers, competitors and officials to continue competing in a neutral capacity.
+In motorsport, the Fédération Internationale de l'Automobile, a recognised International Sports Federation by the IOC, followed the recommendation to allow drivers, competitors and officials to continue competing in a neutral capacity.
 Although the FIA press release used the terms Authorised Neutral Competitor (ANC), Authorised Neutral Driver (AND) and Authorised Neutral Official (ANO), it was widely accepted that the term Authorised Neutral Athlete could also be used.
 Indeed, in the FIA World Rally Championship, Russians including Nikolay Gryazin and Konstantin Aleksandrov began competing under the Authorised Neutral Athlete flag immediately following the ruling.
 Whilst it is not confirmed as the intended reason, this helps to avoid confusion with the country code AND for Andorra.
 In FIA Formula Three circuit racing, Russian driver Alexander Smolyar is included on entry lists as having an 'AND' license, meanwhile in the GT World Challenge Europe, Russian drivers appear on entry lists as having ND license and nationality on profiles and no flag is ever presented in either championship.

 In cycling, the Union Cycliste Internationale (UCI) also permitted athletes to continue competing in a neutral capacity whilst banning all Russian and Belarusian teams, officials and events.
 The UCI requested event organisers to replace the names, emblems and colours of the two countries with a "neutral reference or denomination".
 So far, affected cyclists have not raced under any form of neutral name in events such as the Tour de France.